DayneLalmond/DayneLalmond/README.md

 - 🔭 I am:
   - Creating scalable applications for productivity.
   - Building communities to learn and develop together.
-  - Securing completed projects to registered domains.
+  - Securing data with encryption and authentication.

 ### Let's Connect
 - 🔍 Find me: